R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Experiments

 \subsubsection{Codebook and Acoustic Pieces Size}

-We first inspect the importance of the codebook size in the Spin objective.
-As mentioned by \citet{chang2023spin}, the codebook size positively correlates with the phoneme recognition capability.
-A similar trend can be found in Fig.~\ref{fig:k-per-wer} but is inverted for ASR.
-However, the performance difference is less than 1\% absolute error rate, indicating that the codebook size slightly impacts overall performance.
-Surprisingly, as shown in Fig.~\ref{fig:bpe-word}, large acoustic piece vocabularies significantly improve ASR but not phoneme recognition~(Fig.~\ref{fig:bpe-phone}).
-To analyze this phenomenon, we investigate the phoneme and character segmentation capabilities with discrete units.
+We inspect the importance of the codebook size in Spin.
+As highlighted by \citet{chang2023spin}, the codebook size positively correlates with phoneme recognition.
+A similar trend can be found in Fig.~\ref{fig:k-per-wer} but has an inverted trend for ASR.
+However, the observed performance discrepancy is less than 1\% absolute, suggesting that codebook size's impact on R-Spin is marginal.
+In contrast, substantial improvements in ASR are observed with more APs, but not in phoneme recognition, as evidenced by Figs.~\ref{fig:bpe-word} and \ref{fig:bpe-phone}.
+To analyze this phenomenon, we investigate R-Spin's phoneme and character segmentation capabilities using discrete units.